 Just to state the obvious, it helps to respect your parent’s choices when you know what they are.
 One of the things that enlightened elder care teams do is take an inventory of what an older person needs, their resources, and goals for their life.
 And then, they put a plan in place to get the person the care he or she needs that supports those goals.

-There’s a lot that goes into an official geriatric care plan and there’s a whole profession of people (naturally called geriatric care managers (GCMs)) who can help you and your parents develop goals and a plan.
-You can find one by going to the website of the National Association of Geriatric Care Managers, clicking on “find a care manager” and then typing in your zip code.
+There’s a lot that goes into an official geriatric care plan and there’s a whole profession of people (naturally called aging life care managers (ALCM’s)) who can help you and your parents develop goals and a plan.
+You can find one by going to the Aging Life Care Association website, clicking on “find a care manager” and then typing in your zip code.

 For example, if your 90- year-old mom’s top priority is to not fall and to stay as mobile as possible, you, she and the doctor should discuss the trade-offs of her being on the medication that makes her dizzy, even if it’s treating a life-threatening illness.
 She gets to choose a shorter life lived upright and independent than a longer one bedridden.
 It’s hard for physicians to accept these choices sometimes so you might have to be pushy.